 These tips are no substitute for management experience but they are good reminders of how we should interact with our direct reports.

-Anyone want to add their own tips?
+Anyone want to add their own tips for new managers?